-Route optimization is built-in to OnTime 360 and, like other services on this list, it’s a feature that’s handled exclusively by Dispatch.
-(Drivers can’t re-optimize their own routes based on unforeseen obstacles or traffic delays.)
+Route optimization is built-in to OnTime 360, and, like other services on this list, it’s a feature that’s handled exclusively by Dispatch.
+(Drivers can’t re-optimize their routes based on unforeseen obstacles or traffic delays.)

 But OnTime 360’s route optimization services come with a caveat.
-The route optimization included in their basic plans are simple point-to-point optimization features that do not include “mapping data, roads, and time windows.”
+The route optimization included in their basic plans is simple point-to-point optimization features that do not have “mapping data, roads, and time windows.”
 If you do want to factor in those variables (and most courier companies do), you’ll need to purchase advanced route optimization credits.

 OnTime 360 lets you track your vehicles, which helps with route monitoring and keeping up on vehicle maintenance.
 Plus, you can actually set parameters so that when a vehicle hits a certain mileage or service, it’s flagged for a preventative maintenance check.

 This delivery tracking also lets customers check the status of the order, the assigned driver, the official drop off time, and any proof-of-delivery receipts.
 What the customer can and can’t see is up to courier dispatch.

 Just remember that OnTime360 requires that Dispatch turns the GPS tracking off and on.
 Make sure it’s turned on if you want to use it.